Ottawa shuts PPP Canada ahead of infrastructure bank launch

 As for the closing of PPP Canada, Mr. Poilievre said the Liberals are moving to a new model with the Canada Infrastructure Bank that will expose taxpayers to too much risk in the event that a project fails financially.

-PPP Canada was first announced in the Conservatives' 2008 budget as an effort to encourage provincial and municipal government to include private-sector partners in infrastructure projects.
+PPP Canada was first announced in the Conservatives' 2008 budget as an effort to encourage provincial and municipal governments to include private-sector partners in infrastructure projects.
 The Crown corporation spent more than $1.3-billion on 25 projects across the country.

 Earlier this year the Liberal government received legislative authority to launch the new Canada Infrastructure Bank, which will provide advice to governments as well as loans and direct funding to infrastructure projects delivered as public-private partnerships.The bank would primarily act as a minority partner in projects led by the private sector, in contrast to traditional public-private partnerships (P3s) led by governments, where the private sector generally plays a smaller role.